LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 is multiplied by a percentage bonus.
-The bonus is calculated by taking the damage bonus (summed from the equipped items of the attacker, capped at 200%) minus the melee armor modifier of the defender (capped at 200% as well), with the outcome bounded between -99% and 99%, which means that at least 1% of damage always gets through and the damage is never higher than twice the dice roll.
+The bonus is calculated by taking the damage bonus (summed from the equipped items of the attacker, capped at 200%) minus the melee armor modifier of the defender (capped at 200%, as well), with the outcome bounded between -99% and 99%, which means that at least 1% of damage always gets through and the damage is always lower than twice the dice roll.
 The current leader's melee bonus, armor modifier and other detailed stats can be viewed via the `#` command.